Bringing a voice to Southern Black women, Dr. Davis’ book is the only longitudinal disaster study in America on Hurricane Katrina women survivors.

-Dr. Ophera A. Davis book, The Overlooked Voices of Hurricane Katrina: The Resilience and Recovery of Mississippi Black Women brings awareness to the experiences of these Hurricane Katrina survivors through narrative theory which empowers the women to tell their stories and strategies of survival and recovery over the years in their own words.
-Book endorsed by General Russel Honore’
+Dr. Ophera A. Davis book, The Overlooked Voices of Hurricane Katrina: The Resilience and Recovery of Mississippi Black Women brings awareness to the experiences of these Hurricane Katrina survivors through narrative theory which empowers the women to tell their stories and strategies of survival and recovery with analysis in their own words.
+Book endorsed by General Russel Honore’.
+Sociologist, , Bonnie Thornton Dill said, “the book also speaks to the present by providing timely and pertinent lessons for prevention and recovery for Black and

 Get to know